chahinMalek/ordo/README.md

 - **Smart Fallback**: If a file extension isn't covered by a rule, Ordo automatically uses the file extension as the folder name (e.g., `.pdf` → `pdf/`).
 - **Predefined Groups**: Comes out-of-the-box with logical groupings for `images`, `documents`, `audio`, `videos`, and `archives`.
 - **Undo Capability**: Regret a move?
 Ordo tracks its actions in a local `.ordo_history` file, allowing you to instantly revert the last operation.
 - **Safe by Design**: Ordo separates planning from execution.
-It detects path blockages and ensures no files are ever overwritten.
+It detects path and file collisions and ensures no files are ever overwritten.
 - **Dry Run Support**: Preview exactly what changes will be made before any file is moved.
 - **Native Performance**: Built with Go, it's a single binary with zero external dependencies and works across macOS, Linux, and Windows.